skillrepos/codeium-basics/labs.md

 ![deprecated flag](./images/codeium-77.png?raw=true "deprecated flag")

-8. Let's have Copilot generate some code to work with Kubernetes through the API.
+8. Let's have Codeium generate some code to work with Kubernetes through the API.
 In the chat interface, enter the following.

 ```
 How do I call the K8s API for scaling a deployment to 5 replicas with Python?